 - arouse further interest in the reader,

-- want to lead to your call-to-action.
+- and lead them to your CTAs.

-Call-to-Actions: Draw users deeper into your website
+Call-to-actions: Draw users deeper into your website

-Google has divided the user intentions into four categories:
+Google divides user intentions into four categories:

-- Visit in person: As a rule, local businesses are sought.
+- Visit in Person: As a rule, local businesses are sought.

 - Do: The user wants to buy something, for example.